who-blackbird/who-blackbird.github.io/contents/alignment.md

 ## ReadsQC

 There are many approaches to assess the quality of the reads.
-For example, you can explore the:

-- Number of reads
-- Read lenght and quality distrubutions, including mean and median
-- Read length N50

-For that we will use [NanoStat](https://github.com/wdecoster/nanostat).
+Here we will use [NanoStat](https://github.com/wdecoster/nanostat).
 This calculates various statistics from a long read sequencing dataset in FASTQ, BAM or albacore sequencing summary format.

+For FASTQ files, it provides information for the number of reads, the read lenght and quality distrubutions (including mean and median) and the read length N50.

-From your wd, run
+From your wd, run:

 ```
-NanoStat --fastq ~/Course_Materials/nanopore_practical/data/fastq/WT_CoV.fastq.gz > WT_fastq_nanostats.txt
+NanoStat --fastq ~/Course_Materials/nanopore_practical/data/fastq/WT_CoV.fastq.gz > stats/WT_fastq_nanostats.txt
-NanoStat --fastq ~/Course_Materials/nanopore_practical/data/fastq/SL2_CoV.fastq.gz > SL2_fastq_nanostats.txt
+NanoStat --fastq ~/Course_Materials/nanopore_practical/data/fastq/SL2_CoV.fastq.gz > stats/SL2_fastq_nanostats.txt
 ```

 - What are the mean and median read length and quality for the WT and SL2 samples?

 However, you may want to run your customised scripts, to answer your own questions...
 Here you have some ideas!

-For example, to calculate how many reads we have in the FASTQ files you can use `awk`:
+For example, to calculate how many reads we have in the FASTQ files you can also use `awk`:

 ```
 zcat ~/Course_Materials/nanopore_practical/data/fastq/WT_CoV.fastq.gz | awk '{s++}END{print s/4}'